 travel to and from the site

-The 2019 excavation season is a six-week project that will extend from May 20th – June 29th.
-Volunteer archaeologists should plan to arrive in Orvieto on Sunday, May 19th.
-The first few days will consist of orientation sessions and preparation of the sites for our excavations.
-The minimum stay is four weeks.
+The 2020 excavation season is a six-week project that will extend from May 17th – June 26th.
+Volunteer archaeologists should plan to arrive in Orvieto on Sunday, May 17th.
+The first few days will consist of orientation sessions and preparation of the site for our excavation.
+The minimum stay is three weeks.
 Arrangement for a different arrival date should be cleared with the director.

-Participants will stay at the S. Lorenzo in Vineis Convent (a 10th century monastery) or a former scuola immediately below at the base of the hillside.
-Both are located across a small valley, a 30 minute walk or 5 minute bus ride, from Orvieto.
-Both residences have bathrooms, showers, a laundry machine, and drying racks.
+Participants will stay at the S. Lorenzo in Vineis Convent a 15th century monastery, located across a small valley, a 30 minute walk or 5 minute bus ride, from Orvieto.
+The residence has bathrooms, showers, a laundry machine, and drying racks.

 If you do not have a passport, you should immediately apply for one.
 You cannot leave the USA without a passport.
 Applications are available at post offices.
 You will need a copy of your birth certificate, two photos, and to pay a fee for the Passport.
 The information about the types of photos is described in the application form that you obtain at the Post Office.
 You can have photos made at copy shops or, if you wish, photos can be taken at the Post Office for a fee.
 Passports are good for a ten-year period.